ralismark/ralismark.github.io/_garden/booklist.md

 I also read a bunch of blogs, such as Slate Star Codex -- you can find a nicely typeset copy of some posts at <https://www.slatestarcodexabridged.com/>.
 I intend to create a larger blogroll at some point.

+> *Disclaimer: exurb1a is under investigation for [some seriously nasty stuff](https://www.photoandgrime.com/blog-1/2020/11/25/pieke-roelofs/youtuber-exurb1a-exposed-sickening-truth-about-an-abuser).
+I'm not really sure what's the best course of action here, so I'm going to keep the reviews for his books -- I want to make it clear that I do not support his actions.
+Keep his problematic nature in mind when interacting with his content.
+If you really want to read his books (which, honestly, are pretty disconnected from this), I suggest you obtain them for free.

 # Algorithms to Live By

 {: .li-flat }